Sedation Dentistry

 - Please make sure that your child goes to the bathroom immediately prior to arriving at the office.

-- Your child should not have solid food for at least 3 hours prior to their sedation appointment and only clear liquids for up to 2 hours before the appointment.
+- Your child should not have solid food for at least three hours prior to their sedation appointment and only clear liquids for up to two hours before the appointment.

 - The child's parent or legal guardian must remain at the office during the complete procedure.